jameel-shorosh-silk/sequence-diagrams-km-be-star/README.md

 - **Resource Management**: Careful acquisition and release of BS descriptors
 - **Error Handling**: Comprehensive error checking and logging at each step
 - **Scalability**: Handles multiple PBE instances in parallel

+## Recent Updates

+- ✅ Updated all participant names to reflect actual source files (km_be_star.c, km_topology.c, etc.)
+- ✅ Added complete original diagram with all detailed interactions
+- ✅ Improved accuracy of function names and module references
+- ✅ Enhanced clarity of synchronization mechanisms

 ## Contributing